scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 Based on the project's model in Table :ref:`assesstable`, we came up with a record model shown in Table :ref:`recordtable`.
 A record is related to a project but also has to reference the image that it has been executed from.
-Thus the latest records from the same project source code e are done from the latest project history image.
+Thus the latest records from the same project source code are done from the latest project history image.

-.. table:: Simulation Meta-Data Record Model. :label:`recordtable`
+.. table:: Simulation metadata Record Model. :label:`recordtable`

    +--------------+-------------------------------------------+
    | Fields       | Descriptions                              |